Enhanced Neel temperature and unusual thermal expansion in flux-grown FeCrAs crystals: Introduction

 Due in part to the chemical adaptability noted above, the ZrNiAl structure type supports a wide variety of interesting physical phenomena.
 Examples includes superconductivity \cite{Barz-1980, Inohara-2016, Kumar-2022, Su-2021}, Kondo physics \cite{Xie-2022}, and nontrivial band topology \cite{Laha-2020}.
 FeCrAs, the topic of the present study, is an example of a ZrNiAl-type compound with itinerant magnetism and unusual electronic properties.

-The interesting behaviors of FeCrAs were first identified experimentally by Wu et al., who developed a procedure for growing crystals and characterized them using electrical transport, heat capacity, magnetization, and neutron diffraction measurements \cite{Wu-2009, Swainson-2010, Wu-2011}.
-Those studies identified an antiferromagnetic phase transition near 125\,K and a remarkable non-Fermi-liquid like behavior.
+The interesting behaviors of FeCrAs were first identified experimentally by Wu \textit{et al}., who developed a procedure for extracting single crystals from a stoichiometric melt (the compound does not melt congruently) and characterized them using electrical transport, heat capacity, magnetization, and neutron diffraction measurements \cite{Wu-2009, Swainson-2010, Wu-2011}.
+Those studies identified an antiferromagnetic phase transition and interesting electronic behavior.
 The electrical resistivity was shown over a very large temperature range, from 800\,K down to 100\,mK, to be ``non-metallic'' (that is, neither activated nor metallic, but increasing on cooling with a power law like temperature dependence).
-The low temperature electronic heat capacity was noted to be linear in temperature, setting up an interesting dichotomy between Fermi-liquid and non-Fermi-liquid behaviors.
+The low temperature electronic heat capacity was noted to be linear in temperature, as expected for a normal metal.
 The magnetic order in this compound is also interesting.
-It has been shown that FeCrAs has a noncollinear magnetic structure, with small ordered magnetic moments on the Cr atoms \cite{Wu-2009, Swainson-2010, Jin-2019, Huddart-2019}.
-No ordered moment has been detected on the Fe atoms.
+It has been shown that FeCrAs has a noncollinear magnetic structure, with small ordered magnetic moments on the Cr atoms and no ordered moment detected on Fe by neutron diffraction or M\"{o}ssbauer spectroscopy \cite{Wu-2009, Swainson-2010, Jin-2019, Huddart-2019, rancourt1984hyperfine}.
 This interesting observation had been previously predicted based on electronic structure calculations \cite{Ishida-1996}.
-Scattering related to magnetic fluctuations has been proposed as a possible explanation for the non-Fermi-liquid behavior seen in resistivity \cite{Rau-2011, Akrap-2014, Plumb-2018}.
+Scattering related to magnetic fluctuations has been proposed as a possible explanation for the unusual behavior seen in resistivity \cite{Rau-2011, Akrap-2014, Plumb-2018}.
 Most recently, FeCrAs was identified as a candidate material to realize altermagnetism in a non-collinear spin structure \cite{Singh-2025}.